- Born 1952

 As I considered these things I could see that the focus of our governments needed to change.
 I believe any government decision should be examined in the light of certain questions.

 Is it in agreement with God?
 (God’s will, as revealed in the Bible)

 Is it good for the family?

 Is it good for the planet? /the international community?

-It is with this background that I come to seek to represent the people of the NSW Electorate of Newcastle in the New South Wales Parliament, under the banner of the Christian Democratic Party.
+It is with this background that I come to seek to represent the people of Newcastle and the surrounding areas in every way I can.